 Director of Extraction

-In the booming cannabis industry, vaping cannabis is the fastest growing method of consumption.
-In fact, the cannabis concentrates are predicted to be worth $3 billion in 2018.
-As a result, cannabis businesses are expanding into extraction, the process by which you remove plant matter to obtain cannabis compounds in a concentrated oil form.
+Vaping is the second-fastest-growing method of cannabis consumption, which is why concentrates are predicted to be worth $8.5 billion in 2022.
+As a result, businesses are expanding into extraction, the process by which you remove plant matter to obtain compounds in a concentrated oil form.
 It makes sense that “director of extraction” is one of the hottest cannabis positions right now.
 In simple terms, the job entails designing and running a laboratory, hiring staff, and overseeing quality control.

 Cannabis increasingly resembles any other kind of product when it comes to customer behavior.
 Many people, and especially those who use medical cannabis, want the convenience and anonymity of home delivery.
 Consequently, companies are looking for delivery drivers.
 Qualifying for the position involves more than having a car and a driver’s license.
 Like any employee of a dispensary, you are required to understand its menu and how medical cannabis can benefit people with specific conditions.